-may file for ourselves or other shareholders.
+Substantial future sales of our ADSs in the public market, or the perception that these sales could occur, could cause the market price of the ADSs to decline.
+Sales of a substantial number of our ADSs in the public market could occur at any time.
+Moreover, certain shareholders have rights under an investors rights agreement dated as of February 23, 2015, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other shareholders.
 In addition, we have registered an aggregate of 66,999,747 ordinary shares that we may issue under our equity compensation plans and, as a result, they can be freely sold in the public market upon issuance and following conversion into ADSs, but subject to volume limitations applicable to affiliates under Rule 144.
 Additionally, the majority of ordinary shares that may be issued under our equity compensation plans also remain subject to vesting in tranches over a four year period.
-As of March 31, 2017, an aggregate of 22,433,199 options over our ordinary shares had vested and become exercisable.
-If a large number of our ADSs are sold in the public market after they become eligible for sale, the sales could reduce the trading price of our ADSs and impede our ability to raise capital in the future.
+As of September 30, 2017, an aggregate of 28,827,100 options over our ordinary shares had vested and become exercisable.
+If a large number of our ADSs are sold in the public for sale, the sales could reduce the trading price of our ADSs and impede our ability to raise capital in the future.